KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Dark Hope

-**Description:** Vastly improves the skin and default clothes textures of one of your companions, Carth.
+**Description:** Vastly improves the skin and default clothes textures of Carth.
 Note that, for our purposes, we do not use this mod's changes to Carth's head or face.

 **Category & Tier:** Graphics Improvement / 3 - Suggested